-New York Construction Accident Lawyer - Frekhtman & Associates represent victims of construction accidents within New York City
+New York Construction Accident Lawyer - Frekhtman & Associates represent victims of construction accidents within New York City.

-Typical construction accidents include:
+Some of typical construction accidents include:

-- Scaffolding collapses, Falls from scaffolds
+- Scaffolding collapse / Falls from scaffolds

-- - a load being hoisted or lifted breaks loose and falls
+b. - a load being hoisted or lifted breaks loose and falls

-- - a cable snaps
+c. - a cable snaps

-- - lifts or hoists are overloaded
+d. - lifts or hoists are overloaded

-- - improper rigging
+e. - improper rigging

-- - a crane drops an object or is improperly operated
+f. - a crane drops an object or is improperly operated

-- Car Accidents with construction vehicles
+- Auto Accidents with Construction Vehicles

 - Hoisting Accidents